 You can start filing your taxes as soon as you have all the required paperwork.
 During the last week of January, the IRS usually begins accepting and processing tax returns.

 If you have all your income documents in order, most tax professionals and software programs can prepare your tax return immediately.
 They will then submit the tax return once the IRS begins accepting them.

 The deadline for filing taxes is usually April 15.
-According to the IRS drafted instructions for the 2021 tax year, you have until April 18, 2022 to file a 2021 Form 1040 or Form 1040-SR and pay any taxes due.
+Additionally, you have to file Form 1040 or Form 1040-SR and pay any taxes due.